Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/components/forms.md

 ## Overview

-Bootstrap's form controls expand on [our Rebooted form styles]({{ site.baseurl }}/docs/{{ site.docs_version }}/content/reboot/#forms) with classes.
+Boosted's form controls expand on [our Rebooted form styles]({{ site.baseurl }}/docs/{{ site.docs_version }}/content/reboot/#forms) with classes.
 Use these classes to opt into their customized displays for a more consistent rendering across browsers and devices.

 Be sure to use an appropriate `type` attribute on all inputs (e.g., `email` for email address or `number` for numerical information) to take advantage of newer input controls like email verification, number selection, and more.

-Here's a quick example to demonstrate Bootstrap's form styles.
+Here's a quick example to demonstrate Boosted's form styles.
 Keep reading for documentation on required classes, form layout, and more.

 {% capture example %}
 <form>